trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 API is invoked (during the evaluation period).

-Runs for either scenario A or scenario B are categorized into three different types based on the amount of human involvement:
+Runs for either scenario A or scenario B are categorized into three different types based on the degree of human involvement:

-+ **Automatic Runs**: In this condition, system development (including all training, system tuning, etc.) must conclude prior to downloading the interest profiles from NIST (which were made available before the evaluation period).
-The system must operate without human input before and during the evaluation period.
-Note that it is acceptable for a system to perform processing on the profiles (for example, query expansion) before the evaluation period, but such processing cannot involve human input.
-Systems are allowed to use training data from the TREC 2015 interest profiles as long as the training procedure does not involve human intervention.
++ **Automatic Runs**: In this condition, the system must operate without human intervention before and during the evaluation period.
+It is acceptable for a system to perform processing on the interest profiles (for example, query expansion) before the evaluation period, but such processing cannot involve human input (e.g., to judge the quality of the feedback terms).
+Similarly, systems are allowed to use training data from the TREC 2015 interest profiles as long as the training procedure does not involve human input.

-+ **Manual Preparation**: In this condition, the system must operate without human input during the evaluation period, but human involvement is acceptable before the evaluation period (i.e., after downloading the interest profile).
++ **Manual Preparation**: In this condition, the system must operate without human input during the evaluation period, but human involvement is acceptable before the evaluation period (i.e., after downloading the interest profiles).
 Examples of manual preparation include human examination of the interest profiles to add query expansion terms or manual relevance assessment on a related collection to train a classifier.
 However, once the evaluation period begins, no